What happened to Angel in Euphoria season 3?

 Warning: Major spoilers ahead

-Euphoria season three is on the cusp of its final episode - and the scene couldn't have been more perfectly set for an explosive ending.
+Euphoria season three has officially come to a close - and the scene couldn't have been more perfectly set for an explosive ending.

 Meanwhile, her new, yet estranged husband (played by Jacob Elordi) has seemingly been losing more fingers and toes every episode thanks to the aforementioned eye-watering sum of money he owes.
 That is, until things come to a head in episode seven, when he's buried underground by his debt collectors with nothing but a pipe to breathe out of - except, a rattlesnake gets to him before Cassie can, marking our first major death of the season.